Delta Motion RMC75E CPU & Red Lion G315 HMI:

-A DAC with USB connection to the PC, running software (C++, C#, etc. which controls the DAC) generates the analog signal which the LinMot Drive uses to position a LinMot linear motor, which makes the desired waves.
+A DAC (Digital to Analog Converter) with USB connection to the PC, running software (C++, C#, etc. which controls the DAC) generates the analog signal which the LinMot Drive uses to position a LinMot linear motor, which makes the desired waves.

 Using the TOUCHSCREEN Monitor

 Select any of the four types of waves that can be generated by touching the screen